Procurement Ads

 • The service provider shall mobilize, individually or collectively, the following skills and qualifications:

-• Master’s Degree (BAC+5) or higher in a relevant field such as Social Sciences, Engineering, Finance/Economics, Geography, Energy, Urban Studies, Sustainable Development, or a similar domain.
+• University Degree or higher in a relevant field such as Social Sciences, Engineering, Finance/Economics, Urban Studies, Sustainable Development, or a similar domain.

-• Language Proficiency: Fluency in Khmer is mandatory for field research and community engagement; high proficiency in English is required for professional reporting and communication with the CHILL consortium.
+• Fluency in Khmer is required for stakeholder consultations and interviews.
+Good written and spoken English is required for reporting and communication with the project team.

 Submission Requirements